MRCollective/CDPipeline_MicrosoftAzureGlobalBootcampPerth2016/workshop.md

 Congratulations!
 You've set up continuous deployment for your web application.

-## Exercise 4 - Create the test environment using Azure Resource Manager
+## Exercise 4 - Create the test Azure environment using Azure Resource Manager

 1.